PolicyEngine/policyengine-us/CONTRIBUTING.md

 **Again, remember to run **git pull upstream master** everytime before you *Sync* or *Creating a new PR* **

-We follow the [GitHub Flow](https://guides.github.com/introduction/flow/): all code contributions are submitted via a pull request towards the `master` branch.

-Opening a Pull Request means you want that code to be merged.
-If you want to only discuss it, send a link to your branch along with your questions through whichever communication channel you prefer.

 ### Peer reviews